SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Introduction

 Among these quantities, the bolometric luminosity plays a central and unifying role.
 Unlike atmospheric parameters inferred from spectral fitting, $L_{\rm bol}$ is comparatively independent of atmospheric models and links spectroscopy to derived physical properties through evolutionary models \citep{2015A&ABaraffe,2020A&A...637A..38P,2023A&AChabrier}.
 Accurate determinations of $L_{\rm bol}$ are critical for constraining masses, radii, and ages, and for breaking degeneracies among $T_{\rm eff}$, $\log g$, and metallicity that commonly arise in atmospheric fitting \citep{2023ApJSanghi,2024ApJ...973..107B}.
 Improving the accuracy and homogeneity of bolometric luminosity measurements is therefore essential for a more physically consistent view of the ultracool dwarf population.

-One persistent limitation has been wavelength completeness.
+One persistent limitation has been the incomplete spectral coverage.
 As ultracool atmospheres cool, an increasing fraction of the emergent flux shifts beyond $\sim$2.5~$\mu$m, making the 3--5~$\mu$m region critical for both luminosity estimates and atmospheric interpretation \citep{SaumonMarley2008,Marley2021Sonora}.
-This wavelength range also contains key molecular diagnostics, especially CO and CO$_2$, that are sensitive to chemistry, composition, and thermal structure in the coldest brown dwarfs \citep{2024AJ....167..237L,2024AJ....167..168M,2025Natur.645...62F}.
+This wavelength range also contains key molecular diagnostics, especially CO and CO$_2$, that are sensitive to chemistry, composition, and thermal structure in the coldest brown dwarfs \citep{2024AJ....167..237L,2024AJ....167..168M,2025Natur.645...62F,2026arXiv260604294L}.

-Previous large ultracool dwarf spectroscopic studies focused on optical and near infrared wavelengths shortward of $\sim$2.5~$\mu$m, with widely used libraries built primarily from facilities such as IRTF/SpeX and Magellan/FIRE \citep{2021ApJ...921...95Z,2025ApJ...982...79B,2026AJ....171..198M}.
+Previous large spectroscopic studies of ultracool dwarfs focused on optical and near infrared wavelengths shortward of $\sim$2.5~$\mu$m, with widely used libraries built primarily from facilities such as IRTF/SpeX and Magellan/FIRE \citep{2021ApJ...921...95Z,2025ApJ...982...79B,2026AJ....171..198M}.
 As a result, many luminosity estimates still rely on heterogeneous SED assembly, combining partial spectra with sparse mid infrared constraints and model interpolation or extrapolation across unobserved regions \citep{2014AJDieterich,2015ApJFilippazzo,2023ApJSanghi}.
 For example, \citet{2023ApJSanghi} derived atmospheric parameters and physical properties for more than a thousand ultracool dwarfs from optical to mid infrared SED compilations and atmosphere model comparisons.
 That work established an important benchmark, but the spectroscopic coverage was limited to 1--2.5~$\mu$m, with the remainder of the SED constrained only by photometry.